thanos-io/thanos/docs/storage.md

 You can read more on how to get application credential json file in [https://cloud.google.com/docs/authentication/production](https://cloud.google.com/docs/authentication/production)

+### Using inline a Service Account

-Another possibility is to inline the ServiceAccount into the Thanos configuration and only maintain one file:
+Another possibility is to inline the ServiceAccount into the Thanos configuration and only maintain one file.
+This feature was added, so that the Prometheus Operator only needs to take care of one secret file.

 ```yaml
 type: GCS